usnistgov/ace-ui/README.md

 ### Build and configure the Application
 * Run `make docker-build` to build the ACE API server docker container
-* To use local video files for testing, drop those files into this directory and update the `docker-compose.yml` file so that one of the video_file containers references your file (and example is shown below)
+* To use local video files for testing, drop those files into this directory and update the `docker-compose.yml` file so that one of the video_file containers references your file (an example is shown below)
 ```
 video_file_1:
     image: video_server:demo